-Selling your elearning courses has never been easier.
-Elearning has seen a massive surge in popularity since the pandemic began in 2020.
-That’s why it can really pay to sell access to your elearning courses to the public.
-However, you need to make sure you have a good LMS in place for it work.
+Selling your eLearning courses has never been easier.
+ELearning has seen a massive surge in popularity since the pandemic began in 2020.
+That’s why it can pay to sell access to your eLearning courses to the public.
+However, you need to make sure you have a good LMS in place for it to work.

 Pukunui has helped several clients profit from selling their courses online.
 Here are a couple of case studies that showcase how we did that.

-First, selling elearning courses can generate additional revenue for the organization.
-Elearning courses can be sold to a wide audience, including individuals, businesses, and other organizations, providing a potential source of income.
+First, selling eLearning courses can generate additional revenue for the organization.
+Elearning courses can be sold to a broad audience, including individuals, businesses, and other organizations, providing a potential source of income.

 Setting up to sell your courses via WordPress

-The managing director approached us looking for a quality elearning site, plus a website revamp.
+The managing director approached us for a quality e-learning site and a website revamp.
 Ultimately, she wanted to take their classes to the next level and run blended learning sessions, face-to-face sessions, and fully online courses for their clients.

 However, at the time, they were frustrated with their old Drupal-based website, which was ‘locked down’.
 Any changes they wanted to make had to be completed by the hosting company, and they didn’t have the admin access they needed.

-The first thing we did was to set up a modern-looking WordPress website, customised to fit their branding and ran some WordPress training for them.
+The first thing we did was to set up a modern-looking WordPress website, customise it to fit their branding and run some WordPress training for them.

 The next part involved setting up a Moodle site.
 We decided to use the popular Moodle theme Enlightlite, again with some customisation to fit their branding.

 Lastly, we set up an integration between the two sites so that users could purchase courses on the WordPress site, via WooCommerce and be automatically enrolled on to their Moodle courses, with Moodle accounts created and signed into the Moodle site.